 Almond Flour Brown Butter Pecan Sandies

-These Delicious Pecan Sandies are buttery, crumbly, loaded with chopped pecans and just barely sweet with a buttery shortbread cookie taste everyone loves.
-This recipe is so easy to make, you only need seven ingredients.
+These Delicious Pecan Sandies are buttery melt-in your mouth, but slightly crumbly, and loaded with chopped pecans and just barely sweet with a buttery shortbread cookie taste everyone loves.
+This recipe is so easy to make, you only need 7 ingredients.
 They are made with almond flour for even more of that sweet nutty flavour making them gluten free and egg free so can easily be made vegan.
 These are, hands down, my absolutely fave cookie of this cookie season - just the absolute best gluten free pecan sandies I have ever had!!
 It’s impossible to keep them in the house, everyone gobbles them up as soon as I make a batch.
 It’s a small batch recipe which is also made in the food processor.
 It can easily be doubled.
 For added flavour I browned the butter and I sweetened them with maple syrup which is optional but what’s better than brown butter, pecan and maple?
 I just love it!
 I made these in partnership with Bob’s Red Mill using their almond flour which is my favourite for baking and couldn’t wait to share them with you guys!

 Why you will love these pecan sandies:

 - Not too sweet and loaded with delicious pecans

 - Perfectly buttery with a delicious crisp crumbly texture

 - No need to chill dough before baking (bonus!!!!)